Interesting Facts About Malaria You Should Know

 Drug Resistance Is a Major Global Threat

-Plasmodium falciparum has developed resistance to multiple drugs, including chloroquine and sulfadoxine-pyrimethamine.
-This challenge has led to the development of artemisinin-based combination therapy (ACT) as the global standard of care.
+Plasmodium falciparum has evolved resistance to multiple drugs, including chloroquine and sulfadoxine-pyrimethamine.
+This challenge has resulted in the development of artemisinin-based combination therapy (ACT) as the global standard of care.

 Malaria Is Preventable with Simple Precautions